Could you multiply 26 by 24 instantly as a child? Jue Yan could.

 Bounding outcomes is also useful in bio-chemical applications, such as in the Keller-Segel chemotaxis equations.
 The Keller-Segel system is a mathematical model to effectively describe chemotaxis, the directional movements of cells in response to a chemical stimulus, an important component of immune system responses, tumor metastasis, wound healing, and blood vessel formation.
 Yan’s method of bounding outcomes ensures a positive cell density approximation in simulations, eliminating impossible negative cell density outcomes.

-Yan’s work shows the important role that mathematics plays in modern science to develop and verify mathematical models for continued advancements in fields ranging from engineering to medicine.
+Yan’s work shows the important role that mathematics plays in modern science to develop and verify mathematical models for continued advancements in fields ranging from engineering

 By Elizabeth Peterson